- Founding member and current president of CAIR

 In an interview that same year with newsman Mike Wallace, Awad was asked if he supported the “military undertakings of Hamas,” to which he replied: “The United Nations Charter grants people who are under occupation [the right] to defend themselves against illegal occupation.”

-When U.S. officials in 1995 arrested HLF founder Mousa Abu Marzook on an Israeli murder warrant, Awad said the measure was “politically motivated … [and] orchestrated to serve as a wedge between America and Islamic countries.”
+When U.S. officials in 1995 arrested HLF founder Mousa Abu Marzook on an Israeli murder warrant, Awad said the arrest was “politically motivated … [and] orchestrated to serve as a wedge between America and Islamic countries.”

 At a 1998 event organized by the Muslim Students Association at Georgetown University, Awad said that U.S. policy in the Middle East had been corrupted by the fact that “many Presidents”—including then-President Clinton—“are servants to Israel” and to “the political authority of Jewish interests.”